Try Again (Aaliyah song): Commercial performance

-"Try Again" debuted on the US Billboard Hot 100 the week of March 18, 2000, at number 58.
+"Try Again" debuted on the US Billboard Hot 100 the week of March 18, 2000, at number 59.
 During the week of June 17 the song jumped 6-1, becoming the first song ever to peak atop the chart based solely on airplay, as it was not commercially released in the United States.
-At the time of "Try Again" reaching the top spot it gained 5.5 million listeners, in total reaching 92 million audience impressions.
-The song also peaked at number one on Hot 100 Airplay, number three on Mainstream Top 40, and number four on Hot R&B/Hip-Hop Songs.
+At the time of "Try Again" reaching the top spot, it gained 5.5 million listeners, in total reaching 92 million audience impressions.
+On the Hot R&B/Hip-Hop Singles & Tracks listing, the song entered the chart at 47 during the week of March 11, 2000.
+12 weeks later on May 27, the song reached its peak of number two; it remained on the charts for 27 weeks.
+The song also peaked at numbers three and one on the Mainstream Top 40 and Rhythmic Top 40 charts, respectively.
 On the year-end Billboard Hot 100 chart for 2000, the song placed 12th.
 It placed 98th on the 2000s decade-end Billboard Hot 100.
+Following its 2021 digital release, the song debuted and peaked at number 19 on the US Digital Song Sales chart for the week of September 25, 2021.
+In Canada "Try Again" entered the RPM 100 Hit Tracks chart at number 24 on May 1, 2000.
+13 weeks later it reached its peak of number five and remained on the charts for 28 consecutive weeks.

-In the United Kingdom, "Try Again" debuted and peaked at number five on the UK Singles Chart on July 16, 2000―for the week ending July 22, 2000―while staying within the top 75 for twelve weeks.
-The song has sold over 209,000 copies and remains Aaliyah's best-selling single in the country.
-"Try Again" also achieved commercial success elsewhere in Europe, peaking within the top five in Belgium, Germany, Iceland, the Netherlands, Norway, and Portugal.
+In Europe, "Try Again" achieved great success.
+In Belgium, the song peaked at number five and six respectively in Flanders and Wallonia.
+It also peaked within the top 10 in Denmark, Germany, Iceland, the Netherlands, Norway, Portugal and Switzerland.
+In the United Kingdom, it debuted and peaked at number five on the UK Singles Chart, selling 38,000 copies on the week ending July 15, 2000―July 21, 2000.
+The song spent 15 consecutive weeks on the singles chart and has sold over 209,000 copies, as of 2018; as of 2025, remains Aaliyah's best-selling single in the country.
 In Australia, the song reached number eight on the ARIA Singles Chart.
 It became the country's 51st best-selling single of 2000.